bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

 ### Pipeline (single images)

+The pipeline for lane detection and marking can be found in section "Lane Finding Pipeline".
+The steps in the pipeline are discussed below.

 #### 1. Provide an example of a distortion-corrected image.

-Distortion correction was applied to Image 8 below, using the same distortion coefficients used the the chessboard images.
-The output is also shown below:
+Distortion correction was applied to Image 8 below, by applying the distortion coefficients calculated in the chessboard images.
+The corrected image (Image 9) is also shown below:

 #### Image 8: Distorted Test Image
 <img src="https://github.com/bhumphrey0x20/Advanced-Lane-Finding-Proj-3/blob/master/output_images/Distorted_Image.jpg" height="120" width="240" />